statgen/locuszoom/README.md

 ![LocusZoom.js Standard Association Plot](examples/locuszoom_standard_association_example.png)

-## Making a LocusZoom Plot
+## Making a LocusZoom Plot: Quickstart tutorial

 ### 1. Include Necessary JavaScript and CSS

-The page you build that embeds the LocusZoom plugin must include the following resources, found in the `dist` directory (or via CDN):
+The page you build that embeds the LocusZoom plugin must include the following resources, found in the `dist` directory (or preferably loaded via CDN):

 * `d3.js`
   [D3.js](https://d3js.org/) v5.16.0 is used to draw graphics in LocusZoom plots.
 It may be loaded [via a CDN](https://cdn.jsdelivr.net/npm/d3@^5.16.0).
 It must be present before LocusZoom is loaded.